kromitj/sudoku/README.md

   * Add undo function
   * Figure out how to fix the game_complete? function so the program knows when a player has finished the game
   * Create a library of sudoku levels
+  * refactor the class, learn how to implement classes better
   * Memorize the spelling of sudoku :)